Chicken Gnocchi Pesto Soup

 - 4 teaspoons prepared pesto

 - In a large saucepan, combine the first six ingredients; bring to a gentle boil, stirring occasionally.
-Stir in gnocchi and spinach; cook 3-8 minutes or until gnocchi float.
+Stir in gnocchi and spinach; cook until gnocchi float, 3-8 minutes.
 Top each serving with pesto.

 Editor's NoteLook for potato gnocchi in the pasta or frozen foods section.